Serving

 2. Bones: While deboning be sure to eat all the cartilage at the ends of the bones.
 Some medical researchers have reported it very good for joints and arthritis.

-3. Broth: If you bring the broth back to a boil after de-fatting, and pour it into clean heat resistant jars (I use sauerkraut and pickle jars) while still very hot, and cap them tightly immediately it'll keep several weeks in the fridge.
+3. Broth: If you bring the broth back to a boil after de-fatting, and pour it into clean heat resistant jars (I use 4 cup sauerkraut and pickle jars) while still very hot, and immediately cap them tightly, it'll keep for months in the fridge.
+For details see our Soup Stock / Broth page.

-4. Leg Meat This excellent product, made from the tastiest parts of the chicken (legs and thighs), is a recent development.
-Due to Americans' totally misguided preference for flavorless, cardboard textured breast meat, huge amounts of legs and thighs were shipped to Russia.
+4. Leg Meat This excellent product, made from the tastiest parts of the chicken (legs and thighs), is a recent development (2008).
+Due to Americans' misguided preference for cardboard like breast meat, huge amounts of legs and thighs were shipped to Russia.
 Then the Russians developed their own chicken industry and immediately declared American chicken "unsafe".
-Processors had to find a way to market legs in North America, resulting in this convenient product.
+Processors had to find a way to market legs in North America and devleoped a method of deboning whole leg-thigh modules, resulting in a convenient product - just in time, because consumer preference has been turning to darker meat.
 4 pounds of leg meat simmered will yield 2 pounds 5 ounces of leg meat (58%).